jagathvm/guess-my-number/README.md

 - Randomly generated secret number between 1 and 20.
 - User input for guessing the number.
 - Feedback messages based on the correctness of the guess.
-- Score tracking with a highscore feature.
+- Score tracking with a high score feature.
 - Responsive design for a pleasant user experience.